-(Unfair Business Practices (Business & Professions Code § 17200) against all Defendants)
+(Unfair Business Practices (Business & Professions Code § 17200) against Defendants Heaps and Roes)

-- 168. Plaintiff Doe incorporates Paragraphs 1 through 167 as though fully set forth herein. - 169.
+- 180. Plaintiff Doe 18 incorporates Paragraphs 1 through 179 as though fully set forth herein. - 181.
 Plaintiff is informed and believes, and on that basis alleges, that Defendants have engaged in unlawful, unfair and/or deceptive business practices, including by allowing Dr. Heaps to engage in repeated sexual abuse and harassment of patients, including Plaintiff, and by failing to take all reasonable steps to prevent such sexual abuse and harassment from occurring.
-The unlawful, unfair and/or deceptive business practices also included failing to adequately and promptly investigate, vet, and evaluate individuals for employment with UCLA Health and the UC Regents, as well as refusing to design, implement, and oversee appropriate policies regarding sexual harassment and abuse of patients in a reasonable manner, as is customary in similar healthcare and student-active environments.
-Further, Plaintiff is informed and believes, and on that basis alleges, that Defendants engaged in unlawful, unfair, and/or deceptive business practices by concealing the aforementioned sexual harassment, abuse, and/or molestation in order to retain other patients who were not apprised of such misconduct. - 170.
-Plaintiff is informed and believes, and on that basis alleges, that Defendants engaged in a common scheme, arrangement or plan to actively conceal allegations against sexual abusers like Dr. Heaps who were employees, agents, members, and/or otherwise
+The unlawful, unfair and/or deceptive business practices also included failing to adequately and promptly investigate, vet, and evaluate individuals for employment, as well as refusing to design, implement, and oversee appropriate policies regarding sexual harassment and abuse of patients in a reasonable manner, as is customary in similar healthcare and student-active environments.
+Further, Plaintiff is informed and believes, and on that basis alleges, that Defendants engaged in unlawful, unfair, and/or deceptive business practices by concealing the aforementioned sexual harassment, abuse, and/or molestation in order to retain other patients who were not apprised of such misconduct. - 182.
+Plaintiff is informed and believes, and on that basis alleges, that Defendants engaged in a common scheme, arrangement or plan to actively conceal allegations against sexual abusers like Dr. Heaps who were employees, agents, members, and/or otherwise affiliated with UCLA Health or the UC Regents so that Defendants could maintain their public image, be insulated from public scrutiny and embarrassment, and otherwise avoid the detection of such abuse and abusers, all in an effort to project a false sense of safety and security for patients and students and benefit financially.

-- 171. By engaging in the unlawful, unfair, and/or deceptive business practices described above, Defendants benefitted financially to the detriment of competitors and the public. - 172.
-Unless restrained, Defendants will continue to engage in the unlawful, unfair, and/or deceptive business practices described above, resulting in irreparable harm to Plaintiff and the public. - 173.
-Plaintiff seeks restitution of all amounts improperly obtained by Defendants through the use of the above-described unlawful, unfair and/or deceptive business practices, as well as disgorgement of any ill-gotten gains on behalf of Plaintiff and all others similarly situated. - 174.
+- 183. By engaging in the unlawful, unfair, and/or deceptive business practices described above, Defendants benefitted financially to the detriment of competitors and the public. - 184.
+Unless restrained, Defendants will continue to engage in the unlawful, unfair, and/or deceptive business practices described above, resulting in irreparable harm to Plaintiff and the public. - 185.
+Plaintiff seeks restitution of all amounts improperly obtained by Defendants through the use of the above-described unlawful, unfair and/or deceptive business practices, as well as disgorgement of any ill-gotten gains on behalf of Plaintiff and all others similarly situated. - 186.
 Pursuant to Section 17203 of the California Business & Professions Code and available equitable powers of the Court, Plaintiff is entitled to and seeks an injunction enjoining Defendants from continuing their unlawful, unfair, and/or deceptive business practices.
 Further, Plaintiff is entitled to recover reasonable attorneys' fees pursuant to the California Business & Professions Code and California Code of Civil Procedure § 1021.5.